aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 The default value is **true** for HTML and **false** for MHTML and EPUB:

-- When **true**, the round-trip information is exported as - aw - * CSS properties of the corresponding HTML elements.
+- When **true**, the round-trip information is exported as - aw - * CSS properties of the corresponding HTML elements
-- When **false**, there is no round-trip information to be output into produced files.
+- When **false**, there is no round-trip information to be output into produced files

 The following code example shows how to export round-trip information when converting a document from DOCX into HTML: